Lancaster Herald

 Lancaster Herald of Arms in Ordinary is an English officer of arms at the College of Arms in London.
-The title of Lancaster Herald first occurs in 1347 at Calais, and to begin with this officer was a servant to the noble house of Lancaster.
+The title of Lancaster Herald first occurs in 1347 at Calais, and to begin with this officer was a servant to the noble House of Lancaster.
 As a retainer of John of Gaunt (1377–1399) Lancaster was advanced to the rank of King of Arms, and was later promoted to the royal household of Henry IV (Gaunt's son), and made king of the northern province.
 This arrangement continued until 1464, when Lancaster reverted to the rank of herald.
-Since the reign of King Henry VII (1485–1509) Lancaster has been a herald in ordinary.
+Since the reign of Henry VII (1485–1509) Lancaster has been a herald in ordinary.
 The badge of office is a red rose of Lancaster, royally crowned.

-The office is currently vacant since the promotion of Robert Noel to Norroy and Ulster King of Arms in 2021.
+The current Lancaster Herald of Arms is Adam Tuck.